cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 ## Discover remote devices and apps

 A **RemoteSystemWatcher** instance will handle the core functionality of this section.
-Declare one in the class which is to discover remote systems.
+Declare it in the class which is to discover remote systems.

 ```Java
 private RemoteSystemWatcher mWatcher = null;